 10 Ways to Make Your Coworker's Retirement Memorable

-From Throwing a Party to Buying a Gift, Here Are Some Great Ideas
+From Throwing a Party to Buying a Gift, Here Are Great Ideas

 Retirement is a big deal.
 Retirement marks the start of another chapter in an employee’s life.
 Retirement marks the end of a career or the start of a new one.
-A retirement is a life event that changes every day that the retiring employee experiences.
+A retirement is a life event that changes every day that the retiring employee experiences for all time going forward.
+You can make the retirement memorable with a party, event, or celebration.

 The retirement of a valued coworker sparks mixed emotions.
 On the one hand, you are happy and excited about your coworker’s next chapter.
 On the other, you are sad and just a bit melancholy at the prospect of losing your daily time and interaction.